Democrat Warren takes step to challenge Trump in 2020

 Warren has denounced Trump as an "insecure money grubber" with a platform of "racism, sexism and xenophobia" while Trump has described the former Harvard Law School professor as "goofy" and a "lowlife" with "a nasty mouth."

-On Monday, Warren released a video in which she outlines her vision of a path to opportunity for all Americans, not just the wealthy.
+On Monday, Warren released a video in which she outlined her vision of a path to opportunity for all Americans and charged that the US middle class was under attack from corporate interests.
+She later elaborated on the theme in an exchange with reporters outside her Cambridge, Massachusetts, home.

-"America's middle class is under attack," she says on the video.
-"How did we get here?
-Billionaires and big corporations decided they wanted more of the pie and they enlisted politicians to cut them a fatter slice."
+"America's middle class is getting hollowed out and opportunity for too many of our young people is shrinking," she said.
+"So I'm in this fight all the way.
+Right now Washington works great for the wealthy and the well connected.
+It's just not working for anyone else."

-Warren is likely to face a crowded field of Democrats including Senators Kamala Harris, Corey Booker, Kirsten Gillibrand, as well as former Vice President Joe Biden.
-Former San Antonio Mayor Julian Castro, President Barack Obama's housing secretary, formed an exploratory committee this month.
+The Democratic presidential field could eventually include Senators Kamala Harris, Corey Booker, Kirsten Gillibrand, as well as former Vice President Joe Biden.
+Julian Castro, President Barack Obama's housing secretary, formed an exploratory committee this month.

+Warren welcomed the "strong and growing group of Democrats" making arguments similar to those she is making, saying: "That's how we build a movement.
+We do it together."

 RESTRICTING BANKS